openhab/openhab-addons/bundles/org.openhab.binding.tibber/README.md

 }
 ```

-If user have multiple HomeIds / Pulse, separate Things have to be created for the desired HomeIds in PaperUI (created manually).
+If user have multiple HomeIds / Pulse, separate Things have to be created for the different/desired HomeIds in Paper UI.

 ## Thing Configuration

-When Tibber binding is installed, Tibber API should be autodiscovered in PaperUI.
-Retrieve personal token and HomeId from description above, and initialize/start binding from PaperUI.
+When Tibber Binding is installed, Tibber API should be autodiscovered in Paper UI.

+Retrieve personal token and HomeId from description above, and initialize/start Binding from Paper UI.

 Tibber API will be autodiscovered if provided input is correct.

 ## Full Example